ALU-Schumacher/AUDITOR/media/website/content/migration.md

   -d DB, --db DB        Path to the time database file -j JSON, --json JSON  Path to the time JSON file
 ```

+This already requires a config file with YAML format.

 ## Development